po1sigala/live/02-Lesson-Plans/Full-Time/10-Week/04-Day/04-Day-LessonPlan.md

 ### 18. End

+* Note that there is an extra `15-Bonus_ClassContext` example activity for students who are curious about using the Context API in regular class components.

 ### Lesson Plan Feedback

 How did today’s lesson go?
 Your feedback is important.
 Please take 5 minutes to complete this anonymous survey.